hongdoojung/hongdoojung/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on [Law&Good](https://www.lawandgood.com/)
+- 🔭 I’m currently working on EO Studio, Famous IT Media in Korea.
-- 🤔 I’m interested in algorithms
-- 👯 You can see my [Linkedin page](https://www.linkedin.com/in/hongdoojung/)
+- 👯 You can see my [Linkedin page](https://www.linkedin.com/in/hongdoojung/), [Resume](https://github.com/hongdoojung/RESUME)